le-chartreux/pyprocgen/README.md

 HOW TO USE IT ?
 ----------

-- run Procedural_generation_2D with Python3
+- run procedural_generation_2D with Python3
-- enter the width (x) then the height (y) of the map you want
+- enter the width (x) then the height (y) of the map you want, in pixels
 - wait during processing
 - open Generated_map.ppm with your image manager (if it doesn't work then use your Office text editor to open it)
 - enjoy ;)